NikolaiT/IP-Address-API/README.md

 This API tries uses the following sources/algorithms:

-+ huge whois records from regional Internet address registries such as RIPE NCC, APNIC, ARIN and so on
++ huge public whois records from regional Internet address registries such as RIPE NCC, APNIC, ARIN and so on
-+ public BGP information
++ public BGP information (in order to find active ASN's and routes)
 + public blocklists such as [firehol/blocklist-ipset](https://github.com/firehol/blocklist-ipsets)
 + my own datacenter/hosting detection algorithm
 + threat data from public honeypots
++ public IP geolocation information (Geolocation is accurate to the country level)

 Learn more about how the API works: Visit the [API page](https://incolumitas.com/pages/Datacenter-IP-API/) for more information!